 Of course, not everyone can afford one round of editing, let alone several.

 So, what are the benefits of a developmental edit or manuscript critique?
-Unlike critique partners or writing group friends, an editor brings fresh eyes to the entire manuscript.
+An editor brings fresh eyes to the entire manuscript.
 They can see what’s there, not what the writer thinks is there.
 During rewrites, it’s all too easy for a writer to remove things by accident.
 Writers also have a different picture of what’s on the page.
 They can fill in the gaps.
 An editor’s job is to point out those gaps so they can be plugged before the book is published.

 What’s a developmental edit?